-COLLABORATIVE RESEARCH/ACTION RESEARCH
+COLLABORATIVE RESEARCH

-The writing of acceptable research is a requirement for the Music concentration and an option for the Special Education/Liberal Studies 5-year concentration.
-The collaborative research or action research proposal will summarize the proposed study and give research methodology or critical framework for the study.
+The writing of acceptable research is an option for the Special Education/Liberal Studies 5-year concentration.
+The collaborative research proposal will summarize the proposed study and give research methodology or critical framework for the study.
 The student in consultation with a faculty member either conducting similar research or willing to support the student's research formulates the collaborative research or action research proposal.
 It is then submitted to the student's research committee.
 The student's research committee will be composed of three graduate faculty members; adjunct faculty will not serve on this committee.
 The Longwood University Human and Animal Subjects Research Review committee must approve the proposal prior to commencement of the research.
 The grading system for the evaluation of the research will be pass (P)/satisfactory progress (SP)/not pass (NP).
 Students must remain continuously enrolled in at least one credit hour until completion.